ReBoot: My Two Bobs: Plot

 At the end of Daemon Rising, Bob and Dot got engaged.
 To the confusion of everyone, however, a portal then opened from the web, and Ray Tracer and another Bob step through it.
 Inasmuch as the second Bob looks like the original from Seasons 1 and 2, Dot calls him Bob and calls the Bob which merged with his keytool Glitch Bob.
 Most of My Two Bobs is taken up by the efforts of Dot, the two Bobs themselves, and the other Mainframers to ascertain which Bob is the original and which is the copy, and to come to terms with the situation in general.

 Because Bob can reboot and Glitch Bob can't, Bob spends much of the first half of the film bonding with Matrix and the others by helping them win games.
 After some counseling from Phong and Mouse, Dot decides to marry the new Bob, whereupon Glitch Bob — the nominal original — earnestly attempts to return himself to his original form in order to win Dot back.
 His efforts ultimately fail and leave him in a catatonic state, covered in a dark, starry crystal that proves to be impenetrable.
 Dot continues with her wedding plans as Glitch Bob is treated at the Supercomputer.
-She laments that her father Wellman is too nullified to attend, but when the infection in Enzo's icon is transferred to Wellman, he becomes intelligible enough to walk her down the isle in a mechanical suit.
+She laments that her father Welman is too nullified to attend, but when the infection in Enzo's icon is transferred to Welman, he becomes intelligible enough to walk her down the isle in a mechanical suit.

 Glitch Bob's condition steadily worsens on Dot's wedding day.
 The impenetrable starry substance covering him gradually dims completely, and the Guardians believe that they have lost him.
 This moment of crisis prompts all of the other keytools (which had disconnected from the Guardians when they were infected by Daemon) to return to the Supercomputer to separate Glitch from Bob and revive him, before returning to the Guardians.
 The Guardians discover that this Bob's web-degraded code no longer matches what they have on file, suggesting that he is in fact the copy.